Scholarly Activity

 Scholarly Activity Timeline

-Research lectures are an integral part of the residents' Wednesday didactics curriculum.
-Our PGY-1 residents receive instruction in the process of completing CITI Training requirements, search strategies for a successful literature review, and an introduction to the IRB process to name a few.
+Research lectures are an integral part of the residents' Wednesday curriculum.
+PGY-1 residents’ sessions include instruction in the process of completing CITI Training requirements, searching strategies for a successful literature review, and an introduction to the IRB process.
 Our senior residents refine their research skills through faculty lectures on meetings and presentation opportunities, academic writing, and biostatistics.

 Presentations and Beyond

 Stony Brook Children's residents are encouraged to think beyond the research requirements and share their work with the broader pediatric community.
-This past academic year alone, our residents were accepted to give platform and poster presentations at prestigious international, national, regional, and local meetings in virtual and in-person formats, such as:
+Each year our residents are accepted to give platform and poster presentations at prestigious international, national, regional, and local meetings in virtual and in-person formats, such as:

 Speaking of outside the box, our residents in recent years have published a case report in Pediatrics, attended the Harvard Macy Institute's Program for Post-Graduate Trainees: Future Academic Clinician-Educators, been awarded an American Academy of Pediatrics Resident Research Grant, and joined Pediatrics manuscript phone calls.
 Several residents each year also attend the AAP National Educational Conference.